Epigrammata LXXXI – XC

 Quod plerique casti sunt tenaces

-That most of us chaste ones are sparing
+Most of us chaste ones are stingy

 Vix opibus largum videas et corpore castum.